aidnem/frc-controls-crash-course/Lessons/1 Elevator.md

 	public void setMotorsDisabled(boolean disabled);
 	```

 	You will notice that most of the values aren't doubles; we use the [WPILib Units library](https://docs.wpilib.org/en/stable/docs/software/basic-programming/java-units.html).
-This allows us to keep track of what unit values are, instead of having to name every variable with the unit that it is in.
+This allows us to keep track of what units are associated with values, instead of having to name every variable with the unit that it is in.
 For instance, a method taking an argument with type `Distance` can accept both `Meters.of(1.0)` and `Inches.of(12.0)`, and both will be handled correctly.
 	<br>
 1. Define the ElevatorInputs class:
 	There are a few fields we want to track in our inputs: